rei/rei-cedar-docs/docs/components/link/README.md

 ## Don’t use when

-- Triggering an action other than navigation.
-Instead, use [Button](https://docs.google.com/document/d/1RlEPYma55X_EKcxKOoBdnYqwEaWsXwGAaaGmP-1KjYQ/edit?usp=sharing)
 - Navigating a user from promotional or campaign content.
-Instead, use [Call-to-action](https://docs.google.com/document/d/14GC9JaIxOVYHkL1qinHr5KsPBfnLCxo5sU1lZ2_-6Eg/edit?usp=sharing)
+Instead, use Call-to-action

 ## Foundations

-- Link styles are adapted based on context, such as for links included in the [Breadcrumb](http://breadcrumb.html), [Menus](http://menus.html) and [Navigation](http://navigation.html) component
+- Link styles are adapted based on context, such as for links included in the Breadcrumb, Menus and Navigation

 ## Content